How to Sew a Reusable Muslin Tea Bag

 Hemp is another fabric that would be great to use as it is made with less chemicals while growing.

-Any cotton fabric will work.
+Any organic cotton fabric will work.
 But make sure that it is free from dyes, colors and finishes that wouldn’t be safe to use in food.
-After all, brewing your tea in hot, boiling water is creating a product that you are ingesting, just like food.

 Looking for organic, undyed fabric is the best choice for making reusable tea bags.